mahmoud/calver/entries/overview.md

 here are the questions to be asking:

 * Is your project large or all-encompassing?
-    * Large frameworks, like Twisted.
+    * Large systems and frameworks, like Ubuntu and Twisted.
     * Amorphous sets of utilities, like Boltons.
 * Is your project time-sensitive in any way?
 Are external changes a primary driver of new project releases?